Turn 24 to 26 - Days 143 to 155 - Killingtara

 There are no difficulty adjustments, which occur as of Depth 3.
 Once Depth 3 has been reached, always use the Curse of War encounter tables, and remember that encounters with them are at +1 Enemy (p.
 207).

 As Mina scouts forward, she realises, in the Silence of the Grave (p.
-143) that an additional three skeletons have been called from tombs in the centre of the cavern.
-There must be put an end to it !
+143) that an additional three skeletons have been drawn to the powerful magicks emanating from the fountain in the centre of the room.

 Terrain is set up as per the generic rules (p.128-129).

-Going is difficult, so decrease base move rates by 1", and only characters with the Crawling trait can Dash.
+In a Site Battle, going is normally difficult, so decrease base move rates by 1", and only characters with the Crawling trait can Dash; but that rule is suspended for this scenario.
 No ranged attacks can be made beyond 8".

 This is a Site Battle, see p.142 for the rules concerning it.